 In Jason Haywood’s neck of the woods in Virginia Beach, Va., customers request the epoxy-bonded stone system more for coatings outside rather than inside.
 As the owner of Sierra Stone Hampton Roads, Haywood has been installing the epoxy-bonded stone system for four years.
 His background is in general construction.

 “I’d say 99 percent of my work is exterior, with the top two areas pool decks and driveways,” he says.
 Patios are a close third.

 “Most of my jobs involve putting Sierra Stone on existing concrete that needs some help,” Haywood says.
 “It’s a better alternative to tearing out the concrete and starting over.”

 Maintenance of Sierra Stone involves an annual pressure-washing.
 Haywood also recommends a reroll of epoxy every two years or so.

 Antiskid and aesthetics

-Tim Hickey, president of CFC-Concrete Floor Coatings Inc. in Laguna Hills, Calif., has been installing the Pebble Bond Epoxy System from Life Paint for almost eight years.
+Tim Hickey, president of CFC-Concrete Floor Coatings Inc. in Laguna Hills, Calif., has installed the Pebble Bond Epoxy System from Life Paint for almost eight years.
 He offers the service alongside other epoxy systems and concrete polishing.

-Hickey says he’s had few requests to install Pebble Bond Epoxy indoors.
-Most of his jobs involve pool decks, driveways and patios for investment homes because of the product’s reasonable price and quick turnaround.
+Hickey says he gets few requests to install Pebble Bond Epoxy indoors.
+Most of his jobs involve pool decks, driveways and patios for investment homes.
+This is largely because of the product’s reasonable price and quick turnaround.

 One of its many advantages is slip resistance, he says.
 “You can broadcast dry silica sand over the installed pebbles to get an antiskid finish.”

 The epoxy-bonded stone system is also known in the United Kingdom as resin-bonded or resin-bound systems.
-Over there, resin-bonded involves scattering loose stone onto a coating of resin, while resin-bound refers to aggregate and resin blended together prior to application.
+Over there, resin-bonded involves scattering loose stone onto a coating of resin.
+In the U.S., resin-bound refers to aggregate and resin blended together prior to application.